-- All applications must be received by 5:00 PM Pacific Time on Friday, September 15, 2023. - The MDF Scientific Advisory Committee will score and prioritize candidates based on the following criteria: - The impact the proposed research could have on the quality of life of people living with DM.
-Reviewers will rank proposals based on the case for impact made by the applicant in the "Lay Summary" component of the application (approximately 20% of total score). - The strength of the early career researcher's commitment to the research and the likelihood that they will pursue independent research that continues to advance knowledge relevant to improving the quality of life of people living with

-- DM.
-This will be assessed based on the information provided by the applicant in the "Statement from the Applicant" component of the application, and via the submitted letters of support (approximately 40% of total score). - The feasibility and scientific quality of the proposed research.
+All applications must be received by 5:00 PM Pacific Time on Friday, September 13, 2024.
+The MDF Scientific Advisory Committee will score and prioritize candidates based on the following criteria:

+- The impact the proposed research could have on the quality of life of people living with DM.
+Reviewers will rank proposals based on the case for the impact made by the applicant in the "Lay Summary" component of the application (approximately 25% of the total score). - The strength of the applicant's commitment to the research and the likelihood that they will continue to pursue research that advances knowledge relevant to improving the quality of life of people living with DM.
+This will be assessed based on the information provided by the applicant in the "Statement from the Applicant" component of the application and via the submitted letters of support (approximately 50% of the total score). - The feasibility and scientific quality of the proposed research.
 This will be assessed by a subject matter expert selected by the Foundation based on the research description provided by the applicant.
-Applicants may suggest expert reviewers in their field for the Foundation to consider engaging for this evaluation (approximately 30% of total score). - Proposals deemed to be infeasible or of poor scientific quality will be a low priority for funding regardless of the proposal's scores on the other dimensions. - Applicants are encouraged to consult with the MDF Chief Executive Officer, Dr. Tanya Stevenson (tanya.stevenson@myotonic.org) for refinement of their proposals before submission.
-Technical issues should be directed to the MDF Research Coordinator, Dr. Nadine Ann Skinner at nadine.skinner@myotonic.org. - The Scientific Advisory Committee will recommend final candidates to the MDF Board of Directors. - The MDF Board of Directors will consider the Advisory Committee recommendations and determine final grant awards. - Awards are made at the sole discretion of the MDF Board of Directors and are contingent upon the availability of funds.
+Applicants may suggest expert reviewers in their field for the Foundation to consider engaging for this evaluation (approximately 25% of the total score).

+Proposals deemed to be infeasible or of poor scientific quality will be a low priority for funding regardless of the proposal's scores on the other dimensions.

+Applicants are encouraged to consult with the MDF Chief Executive Officer, Dr. Tanya Stevenson (tanya.stevenson@myotonic.org), for refinement of their proposals before submission.
+Technical issues should be directed to the MDF Research Grants Manager, Dr. Nadine Ann Skinner, at nadine.skinner@myotonic.org.

+The Scientific Advisory Committee will recommend final candidates to the MDF Board of Directors.
+The MDF Board of Directors will consider the Scientific Advisory Committee recommendations and determine final grant awards.
+Awards are made at the sole discretion of the MDF Board of Directors and are contingent upon the availability of funds.
 Availability of funds does not signify a commitment to award any grants.
-If no applicant is deemed of sufficient scientific merit, expertise and/or skill, MDF may choose not to award a grant during this funding cycle.
+If no applicant is deemed of sufficient scientific merit, expertise, and/or skill, MDF may choose not to award a grant during this funding cycle.

-Reporting
+Reporting and Publications

+Progress Reports

-Progress Reports.
-Each recipient must submit six-month progress reports to MDF during the course of the two-year grant:
+Each recipient must submit six-month progress reports to MDF during the course of the twoyear grant:

-- Six-month progress reports to be received by the MDF twice per year during the award years; - A final report (including an abstract in lay language) submitted to the MDF no later than one month after completion of research at the end of the second year.
+- Six-month progress reports to be received by the MDF twice per year during the award vears. - A final report (including an abstract in lay language) submitted to the MDF no later than one month after completion of research at the end of the second year.

-Expense Reports.
+Expense Reports

 Each recipient must submit end-of-year expense reports to the MDF during the course of the two-year grant:

-An interim expense report (including the original proposed budget and final expenses on the grant) submitted to the MDF no later than one month after completion of research at the end of the first year.

-- A final expense report (including the original proposed budget and final expenses on the grant) submitted to the MDF no later than one month after completion of research at the end of the second year and should be submitted along with a check for any unexpended funds on the grant.
-Grantee may reallocate up to 10% of the total grant award budget without prior approval. - A request for a "no-cost extension," if required, must be submitted in writing at least two weeks before the end of the grant year for which the extension is requested and may be granted for no more than six months.
+- An interim expense report (including the original proposed budget and final expenses on the grant) submitted to the MDF no later than one month after completion of research at the end of the first year. - A final expense report (including the original proposed budget and final expenses on the grant) submitted to the MDF no later than one month after completion of research at the end of the second year and should be submitted along with a check for any unexpended funds on the grant.
+The grantee may reallocate up to 10% of the total grant award budget between line items without prior approval. - A request for a "no-cost extension," if required, must be submitted in writing at least two weeks before the end of the grant year for which the extension is requested and may be granted for no more than six months.